Hesham-Hassan9/API-Assignment/Activity_2_Designing_and_Implementing.md

 | geotext       | Output geometry of results as a WKT.
 Returned when `polygon_text=1` is set in the request.                                                                                                                                                                                                |

 ## Authentication Key or Access Tokens

+For user-facing applications such as Javascript websites or mobile applications, we recommend creating new access tokens on your user dashboard.
+Create a separate access token for each app, name it accordingly like "My Website" - and reissue these tokens frequently to prevent abuse.
+You can use access tokens in both public environments (websites and applications) and private environments (server backends).

+### References

+Locationiq.com.
+2021.
+LocationIQ - Free & Fast Geocoding, Reverse Geocoding and Maps service. [online] Available at: &lt;https://locationiq.com/docs> [Accessed 24 September 2021].